Bonnie-B/Bonnie-B.github.io/_pages/about.md

 **Welcome.**

-I am a doctoral researcher at the [Bartlett Centre for Advanced Spatial Analysis](https://www.ucl.ac.uk/bartlett/casa/) funded to do research on migration, demographic change and housing.
+I am a doctoral researcher at the Bartlett Centre for Advanced Spatial Analysis doing research on migration, demographic change and housing.
 My background is in architecture and computation.
 I fancy: maps, maths and making.

+More about my department [here](https://www.ucl.ac.uk/bartlett/casa/).